nicolatarasca/nicolatarasca.github.io/_pages/about.md

 <b>Seminars</b>

-I coorganize the following seminar series (most talks are now live-streamed online):
+I coorganize the following seminar series (most talks are live-streamed online):

 - the <a href='https://geometryvcu.github.io/seminarfuture/'>geometry seminar</a> at VCU